 What is an Advanced segment?

-Advanced Segments in Google Analytics allows you to filter your website data to track groups of people who do certain things.
-For example you can filter to only show data from people who visit ‘Christmas party’ content, or those who come to your website from social media.
+Advanced Segments in Google Analytics allow you to filter your website data to track groups of people who do certain things.
+For example you can create a segment to only show data from people who visit certain content, or those who come to your website from social media.
 Once you turn a segment on, it’s applied to every Google Analytics report you view until you turn it off.
-See the official Google guidance on Advanced segments for more information.
+See the official Google guidance on Advanced Segments for more information.

 To see how we used Advanced Segments for Te Papa Venues, see our post Te Papa Venues: increasing enquiries with better content.